LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Live-Game-Design-Symposium.md

 ### Results
 The symposium will present the results of the applied research project Live Game Design (Live Intelligent Visual Environments for Game Design).
-This includes technology, languages and tools for game Design, the results of related student projects, and the results of the three case studies with companies (Ludomotion, Firebrush Studios and IC3D Media).
+This includes technology, languages and tools for game Design, the results of related student projects, and the results of the three case studies with companies: Ludomotion, Firebrush Studios and IC3D Media.

 ### Discussion
 We also look forward to what's next.